Dangerously in Love 2: Live performances

 On August 5, 2007, Beyoncé performed the song at the Madison Square Garden in Manhattan.
 While singing, Beyoncé was accompanied by her all-female band, and she incorporated Jill Scott's "He Loves Me" in "Dangerously in Love 2".
 Shaheem Reid of MTV News praised the performance, writing: "For all the dancing she did, Beyoncé got an equally big — if not more resounding — response for displaying her undeniable vocal ability on the ballads [...]
 'Dangerously in Love'."

 Beyoncé additionally performed the song on a number of other occasions, including the song as part of her set list on The Beyoncé Experience in Los Angeles and I Am...
 World Tour during the first stops in the beginning of the tour.
 In Los Angeles, Beyoncé gave a full-length performance of the song, dressed in a long sequent number that flowed straight down to her feet.
 It was executed with several female and male backup dancers, and live instrumentation.
 Jon Pareles of The New York Times praised the performance, stating: "Beyoncé needs no distractions from her singing, which can be airy or brassy, tearful or vicious, rapid-fire with staccato syllables or sustained in curlicued melismas.
 But she was in constant motion, strutting in costumes [...]".
 Although the song was performed on selected dates of the I Am...
 World Tour, it was not included on the physical release of the tour on DVD/CD.
 The song was also performed during the I Am...
 Yours 2009 Las Vegas revue show, in a medley that included an acoustic version of "Sweet Dreams" and a cover of Anita Baker's song "Sweet Love".

+After 14 years, Beyoncé performed it again as the opening song of her 2023 Renaissance World Tour.